imixs/imixs-saga/imixs-saga-core/README.md

-# Imixs-Microservice - Core
+# Imixs-SAGA - Core

-The Imixs-Microserivce core is a library providing the core functionallity for a Imixs-Microservice:
+The Imixs-SAGA core is a library providing the core functionallity for a Imixs-SAGA:

- - **AutoRegister** - registers a Imixs-Microservice at a Imixs-Registry Endpoing
+ - **AutoRegister** - registers a Imixs-Microservice at a Imixs-Registry Endpoint
  - **IndexService** - creates eventLog entries for a derived solr index each time a document is saved